TBone: Effects of microgravity on bones

 While adults past age 50 typically lose about 1% of their bone mass each year (a process that can eventually lead to osteoporosis), astronauts in space can lose up to 1.5% each month.
 Fortunately, much of this loss is reversed when astronauts return to Earth.
-TBone's scientists want to determine how this cycle of loss and regain affects the long-term strength and quality of bones.
+TBone's scientists wanted to determine how this cycle of loss and regain affects the long-term strength and quality of bones.

-TBone - Effects of Microgravity on Bones with Astronaut Tim Peake
+TBone - Effects of microgravity on bones with astronaut Tim Peake

-Using high-resolution imagery, TBone's researchers will:
+Using high-resolution imagery, TBone's researchers:

 How it works

-Fifteen astronauts will participate in this study.
+Seventeen astronauts participated in this study.

 Human bones contain a honeycomb-like structure that helps give support and strength.
 When we walk, dance, play hockey, and enjoy other forms of exercise, the force required for us to work against gravity in order to carry our own body weight regenerates our bone tissue, and makes our skeletal system stronger.
 When we are less mobile, our bones lose density and strength.